-Owing to the uniformity of the Nuclear-1 power generation process at all alternative sites, the nature of the emissions will be very similar at all sites.
+Owing to the uniformity of the nuclear power station power generation process at all alternative sites, the nature of the emissions will be very similar at all alternative sites.
 The most significant potential air quality impacts would be felt during construction, due to fugitive dust emissions from general construction activities (clearance, excavation, scraping, road surfaces, etc.) and emissions from vehicles and equipment.
-Construction phase impacts will have a high significance if no or limited mitigation measures are applied, but with mitigation can be reduced to low significance by tarring of roads.
+Construction phase potential impacts will have a high significance if no or limited mitigation measures are applied, but with mitigation can be reduced to low significance by tarring of roads.